 All privately employed individuals are entitled to workers’ compensation for any work-related injuries.
 On the job injuries can occur in almost any form – falls, lifting injuries, exposure to harmful substances, machine injuries, and, most commonly, construction accidents.
 Our attorneys have vast experience filing workers’ compensation claims, and in determining if other avenues are available for compensation.

-Workers compensation, however, does not provide for pain and suffering damages that are available in regular negligence cases.
-If the injury is due, at least in part, to a third party’s negligence, for example the manufacturer of a defective machine, or the negligence of a subcontractor, you may be able to win additional damages from that party, including pain and suffering damages.
-Our experienced attorneys will thoroughly investigate your case and determine if any third party liability exists.
+With the right legal guidance, you may be able to win additional damages from the negligent party, including pain and suffering damages.
+Our experienced attorneys will thoroughly investigate your case and determine if any third-party liability exists.
 If it does, we will aggressively plan a case strategy for you and get you the compensation you deserve.

-With offices conveniently located in Boston and Cambridge, the law firm of Altman & Altman is ready and able to help Watertown workers file workers’ compensation claims and get the resources they need to recover from their injuries and protect their families.
-Call us today for a free and confidential case consultation to begin the process of bringing your case.
+The experienced personal injury attorneys at Altman & Altman have over 50 years of experience helping our clients and are ready and able to help Watertown workers file workers’ compensation claims and get the resources they need to recover from their injuries and protect their families.

 Contact us online or call for a free consultation to go over the details of your case today at 617.492.3000 or toll-free at 800.481.6199.